 Because of the shallow water, all cargo needed to be received elsewhere at a deep water port, stored, re-loaded, and then transported to Wolfe Island using shallow-draft barges and tugs.
 There, it would be unloaded at a custombuilt Ro-Ro quay.
 Another challenge was posed by the installation schedule that demanded arrival of one complete turbine per day.
 Fitting all components on one barge was a challenge, but Mammoet engineers found a way to drive and position nine loaded trailers onto narrow river barges without ballasting.
 Last but not least, the necessary cranes were too big for the relatively small roads on the island.
 To avoid having to widen those roads, additional problem solving was needed.

-A single contractor and simplified logistics optimize wind farm’s installation.Wolfe Island wind Ontario, Canada
+A single contractor and simplified logistics optimize wind farm’s installation, saving time and money.Wolfe Island wind Ontario, Canada

 First, Mammoet received, unloaded and stored about 1,000 individual components at the Port of Ogdensburg.
 From there, the equipment was reloaded onto barges for its final 100-kilometer trip.
 On Wolfe Island, Mammoet designed and constructed a Ro-Ro quay allowing the barges to be unloaded at a rate of one barge per day.
 Upon arrival of each barge, the turbine components were moved to another staging area on the island.
 To avoid having to widen the roads on Wolfe Island, Mammoet deployed either cranes that required less than half the road width compared to regular cranes, or transported them to the site, using hydraulic transporters, small enough for the narrow roads.